stackotter/swift-cross-ui/Sources/SwiftCrossUI/SwiftCrossUI.docc/Examples.md

 - `SpreadsheetExample`, an app showcasing tables.
 - `ControlsExample`, an app showcasing the various types of controls available.

-To run an example, either select the example under schemes at the top of the window (in Xcode), or run one of the following commands (if using a terminal):
+To run an example, either select the example under schemes at the top of the window (in Xcode), or run it from the command line like so:

 ```
-swift run CounterExample
-swift run RandomNumberGeneratorExample
-swift run WindowingExample
-swift run GreetingGeneratorExample
-swift run FileViewerExample
-swift run NavigationExample
-swift run SpitExample
-swift run StressTestExample
-swift run SpreadsheetExample
-swift run ControlsExample
+swift run ExampleToRun
 ```